 In CCR surface impoundments (SI), CCR was stored as a slurry mixture with high water content and did not cause dusting.
-CCR was not dredged from a CCR SI, so additional dust control measures such as adding water were not needed.
+CCR dredged/removed from or added to a CCR SI: additional dust control measures such as adding water or dust suppressants were applied as necessary during loading and subsequent transportation for disposal or beneficial reuse if the CCR became dry.
+Additional measures included, as deemed appropriate: reduced drop height; wind barriers, enclosures, and tarps; compaction of CCR; and modified/reduced/halted CCR operations during high winds.